Table of Contents

 - Responding to Change Over Following a Plan: Agile is designed to adapt to changes even in later stages of development, making it highly flexible.
 This adaptability is crucial in dynamic environments where project requirements can evolve based on market trends or technological advancements.

-- Individuals and Interactions Over Processes and Tools: Agile values the contribution of team members and encourages direct communication.
+- Individuals and Interactions Over Processes and Tools: Agile values team members’ contributions and encourages direct communication.
 This focus on human interaction fosters a collaborative atmosphere where team members can leverage each other’s strengths to solve problems efficiently.

-- Working Software Over Comprehensive Documentation: While documentation is important, Agile emphasizes the delivery of functional software.
+- Working Software Over Comprehensive Documentation: While documentation is essential, Agile emphasizes delivering functional software.
 This principle ensures that teams focus on creating value through usable software rather than getting bogged down by excessive paperwork.

 Benefits of Agile